datastax-cda/astra-cdc-to-BigQuery-sink/README.md

     - Region: `us-east1` in `GCP`
     - Keyspace Name: `sample`
     - Provider and Region: `Google Cloud > North America > us-east1`
+- Access to a GCP project with BQ admin and project viewer permissions
+	- And a GCP [Service Account](https://cloud.google.com/iam/docs/service-accounts-create) with BQ admin permissions - needed to authenticate using API keys
+	- Create a JSON [key](https://cloud.google.com/iam/docs/keys-create-delete) for the service account.

 ## Create streaming tenant